COMING OCTOBER 2023

 "Ah fuck me," Kristin shouted.

-"Maybe you outta stop going through them so damn quickly."
+"Then stop goin through them so damn quick."

-Kristin pitched the empty box over her shoulder.
-"Don’t give me shit for the one thing no one should give me shit about."
+Kristin tossed the empty box over her shoulder and squeezed the steering wheel.
+"Don’t give shit for the one thing no one should give me shit about."

 "Just get off the next exit."